GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_cmdline.rst

    :alt: fitTelluric top plot showing a good fit of the continuum.

-.. todo:: The wavelength solution appears to be offset by a fraction of a
-     nanometer but it is quite visible throughout the spectrum in the Telluric Absorption Model plot.
-The adjustWaveZeroPt is set to do nothing by default.
-Try "None" to activate it and see what it finds.
-     It might be required to set the value manually.

-.. todo:: add screenshot of the telluric fit.  before the zeropoint adjustment and after.

 Science Observations
 ====================
 The science target is HD 179821.
 It is believed to be either a post-asymtotic